minimal3dp/m3dp-filament-recommendation-engine/README.md

 A web-based tool to help users select the best Fused Deposition Modeling (FDM) 3D printing filament for their specific project needs.

+> For AI coding agents: see `.github/copilot-instructions.md` for repo-specific guidance, architecture notes, and workflow conventions.

 ## Overview

 This application provides an intelligent, filterable database of FDM filament materials, allowing users to quickly identify the optimal material based on their requirements.
 Users can filter by mechanical properties, environmental resistance, printability, cost, and more.